 II.
 Marketing and Brand Building

 Brands are the vehicle as well as the object of marketing, thus enterprise names, trademarks and domain names should be established in light of marketing.
 Enterprise names, trademarks and domain names that are novel are likely to be promoted by advertisements and accepted by consumers overseas.
 As experience proves, successful marketing requires an easy-to-remember, catchy and unique brand name.
-The logo of Apple Inc., with a bitten apple representing an affinity and attraction design for catering to enterprise culture and target customers, contributes to the huge success of Apple products and even forms an “Apple cultural phenomenon.”
-Likewise, iPod and iPhone are more attractive than many rival brands when appealing to “edgier” personality.
 Many multinational enterprises have brilliant ideas in translating their logos into other language, such as “海信”-“Hisense”, “Garrefour”-“家乐福”, “Volkswagen”-“大众汽车”, “Procter & Gamble”-“宝洁”.
 On contrary, a domestic enterprise that changed its English name to an awkward-sounding word had introduced difficulties in its marketing.

 III.
 Pay Attention to Trademark Registration before Entering a Foreign Market